 Aboriginal Elders Honorary research appointment is a historic moment for Telethon Kids Institute

-Congratulations to our nine Elder Co-Researchers who have been appointed Honorary Research Associates of the Telethon Kids Institute.
+Congratulations to our Elder Co-Researchers who have been appointed Honorary Research Associates of the Telethon Kids Institute.

 Executive Director Jonathan Carapetis said he was honoured to be able to work with the Elders in creating a bridge between the Institute's research and the lives of Aboriginal children and families.

 "All of the Elders share a passion for working together with our researchers to see improvements in health and wellbeing of children and families, and a vision for delivering the best outcomes for the community," Jonathan said.

 "This is an historic moment for the Telethon Kids Institute.
 By bestowing this title, we are recognising these Elder Co-Researchers as formal members of the Telethon Kids' academic family."

 Since 2016, the Elder Co-Researchers have been part of the Ngulluk Koolunga Ngulluk Koort (Our Children Our heart) Project, which brings together the Aboriginal community of Perth with service providers and policymakers to improve outcomes for young Aboriginal children and their families in the Perth Metropolitan area.